thibautvs/react-website-starter/README.md

 * To understand the project design more in depth, have a look at the [commits history][commits-history] which contains clear, small commits related to a single feature at a time.

-# Remarks
+## Remarks

 * When adding a new page, update the routes array of `StaticSiteGeneratorPlugin` in `webpack.config.js`.
 * In `app/App.jsx`, leave `import './App.scss'` at the top as base styles (such as Normalize.css) have to be imported first.
 * Don't put global styles in `app/theme.scss`, which is meant to be imported by components.
 Global styles go in `app/App.scss` which is imported once at application startup.
-* If the development web server port (8000) conflicts with another already opened on your machine, you can change the configuration in `webpack.config.js`.
+* If the development web server port (8000) is already used by another process on your machine, you can change the configuration in `webpack.config.js`.

 [react-webapp-starter]: https://github.com/thibautvs/react-webapp-starter
 [commits-history]: https://github.com/thibautvs/react-website-starter/commits/master